PeterGilroy/cassandra_commit_log_reader/README.md

 ## Limitations:
 This only reads commitlogs that are not encrypted and not compressed.

-Extra formatting is only performed on mutations on simple tables without a clustering column.
+Extra formatting is only performed on mutations on simple tables without a clustering column for version 7 commitlogs.